astromme/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

+My most successful model architecture and data processing steps are actually very simple.
+The data processing converts images to grayscale and normalizes values to the range [-1, 1].
+The model has two convolutional layers each followed by max pooling, dropout, and relu activation.
+Finally there are two fully connected layers, each having relu activation.
+This produced an accuracy of 93% on the validation dataset.

+I tried other data augmentation, but this failed to increase the accuracy past 93%.
+Specifically, I tried generating 5x additional training data with random jitter including:

+* translations (mean: 0.0, sigma: 2.0 pixels)
+* rotations (mean: 0.0, sigma: 10.0 degrees)
+* scale (mean: 1.0, sigma: 0.1x)
+* brightness
+* contrast

+This seemed to reduce overfitting because now the training set accuracy was below the test set accuracy, but never surpassed 93% accuracy even after thousands of epochs.

+I also tried more complicated networks, including the following:

+* 3 convolution layers instead of two
+* connecting the outputs of the last two convolutions to the fully connected output layers, rather than just the last convolution
+* changing dropout keep_prob between 0.5 and 1.0
+* changing the depth of each convolutional layer (e.g. double, half)
+* changing the number of fully connected units (e.g. double, half)
+* removing the max_pool layers
+* changing the kernel size of the convolutional layers to 3,3 instead of 5,5
+* changing the padding from VALID to SAME
+*

+To help understand the results better, I also added tensorboard integration and logged summaries of the convolutional variables & the validation & training error/loss.

 As a first step, I decided to convert the images to grayscale because ...